Bryan Davies (singer)

-Biography
+Early life

 Bryan Davies was born in Manchester in 1944.
 At the age of four his family migrated to Sydney.
 His father, Norman R Davies, was an analytical chemistry lecturer at the University of New South Wales, his mother was a former dancer.

+Career

 His first TV appearance was on teen music show, Teen Time, on 27 September 1960, while he was a student at Canterbury Boys' High School.
-He left in the following year and was signed by the HMV label.
+He left in the following year and was signed by the His Master's Voice label.

 Davies first hit single, a cover version of Mark Wynter's "Dream Girl", reached No. 1 in Sydney in July 1961.
 He also appeared on 1960s TV pop shows, Sing!
 Sing!
 Sing! and Bandstand (from 1961).
 His second hit was "Five Foot Two Eyes of Blue" (October 1961), which reached No. 4 in Sydney.
 It was originally performed by the California Ramblers in 1925 as "Has Anybody Seen My Gal?".
 His other popular singles were, "I Don't Like to Be Alone", "Love and Money" and "Ten Pin Bowling" (July 1962).

-At age 17 Davies became the youngest person in Australia to host his or her own TV show, The Bryan Davies Show, from March 1962.
+At age 17, Davies became the youngest person in Australia to host his or her own TV show, The Bryan Davies Show, from March 1962.
 Regular guests were Neil Williams, Judy Cannon and the Don Burrows Sextet.
 It was broadcast for 75 episodes on ABC TV, directed by Lloyd Brydon and finished in December of the following year.
 Resident female singer, Coral Kelly, later became a scriptwriter.

 From December 1963 to January 1964 Davies appeared in Once upon a Surfie, a youth oriented musical, at the Palace Theatre, Sydney with his then-girlfriend, Jacki Weaver, as well as the Delltones, Dig Richards, Lucky Starr, Rob E G, and Jay Justin.
 It was written by Bill Watson, and centred on the antics of Gadget, portrayed by Weaver, "a snooty surfing girl whom the rest of the cast are intent on bringing down a peg or two."
 It was a parody of the then-popular Sandra Dee Gidget films.
 Jay Justin was a song writer who provided Davies with material.